EddyVerbruggen/cordova-plugin-googleplus/README.md

 ## 1. Description

 This plugin allows you to authenticate and identify users with [Google Sign-In](https://developers.google.com/identity/) on [iOS](https://developers.google.com/identity/sign-in/ios/) and [Android](https://developers.google.com/identity/sign-in/android/).
-Out of the box, you'll get email, display name, profile picture url, and user id.
+Out of the box, you'll get email, display name, given name, family name, profile picture url, and user id.
 You can also configure it to get an [idToken](#7-exchanging-the-idtoken) and [serverAuthCode](#8-exchanging-the-serverauthcode).

 This plugin only wraps access to the Google Sign-In API.
 Further API access should be implemented per use-case, per developer.